Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: Characterizing the SiPMs at 10 K

-where I$_{\text{SiPM} }$ and I$_{\text{Leak}}$ are both measured under a dark environment, represent the current when the bias voltage is above or below the breakdown voltage, respectively; the definition of G and q$_e$ are the same as Eq.~(\ref{EqPDE}); N$_\text{D}$ is the average number of photoelectrons per second in dark condition, which is equivalent to the average number of the Poisson statistical photoelectrons in a test~\cite{Otte06, Finocchiaro09, Eckert10, Yang14, Piemonte16, Zappala16}.
+where $I_{SiPM}$ and $I_{Leak}$ represent the measured current for the bias voltage above or below the breakdown voltage in the dark, respectively; the definition of $G$ and $q_e$ are the same as Eq.~(\ref{EqPDE}); $N_\text{D}$ is the average number of photoelectrons per second in dark condition, which is equivalent to the average number of the Poisson statistical photoelectrons in a test~\cite{Otte06, Finocchiaro09, Eckert10, Yang14, Piemonte16, Zappala16}.
+As mentioned above in section~\ref{secPDETestAt10KsubsecIVCurve}, the SiPMs' DCR is as low as 1 Hz near LHe temperature in the dark, which leads to $\sim$ 0.1 pA current.
+While the measured current is $\sim$ 0.1 nA, essentially the detector system's dark current.
+So, we illuminated the SiPMs with a weak pulsed light for the ECF tests to have a $\mu$A scale current.
+Effectively, our testing condition of ``weak light at LHe temperature'' is equivalent to the conventional one of ``dark at RT''.

 Substituting Eq.~(\ref{EqECF}) into Eq.~(\ref{EqPDE}), one gets the PDE expression as Eq.~(\ref{EqPDESubstituted}).